iSolate77/Minesweeper-JS/README.md

 I have to say my favourite function is the flood fill function.
 In the programming process I was planning on iterating through the tiles to check if they had a mine, so that when you uncover a tile with 0 adjacent mines, it should uncover all the surrounding tiles until it reaches tiles with mines underneath. \
-It turns out that iterating through the board is inefficient, and could cause problems with bigger boards.\
+It turns out that iterating through the board is inefficient, and could cause problems with bigger boards.

-Enter, flood fill algorithm, which is a recursive function that does the job efficiently.
+Enter, flood fill algorithm (implemented using Breadth First Search), which is a recursive function that does the job efficiently.

 You can read more about the algorithm on [Wikipedia](https://en.wikipedia.org/wiki/Flood_fill)